top of page

 Talking Circles, Town Meetings and "The Brazil I Want"

-"The 'America I Want Is…" program draws inspiration from two foundational North American traditions: the Indigenous Talking Circle, known for fostering active listening, and the New England Town Meeting, a forum for communities to gather annually to discuss and debate pressing issues and envision their future.
-Additionally, we were influenced by the methodology used in Brazil's Globo TV network's entertaining and impactful campaign, 'The Brazil I Want.”
+The "America I Want" program draws inspiration from two foundational North American traditions: the Indigenous Talking Circle, known for promoting active listening, and the New England Town Meeting, a forum where communities convene annually to discuss and debate pressing issues.
+Furthermore, we were influenced by the methodology employed in Brazil's Globo TV network's entertaining and impactful campaign, "The Brazil I Want."

 The Talking Circle